Tjculpin/ColangTranslator/README.md

 ## ColangTranslator HOW TO USE
-To add your own colang open example_translations.txt To add your own words use this format "input": "output", Example if you type "hi" into the translator, it will translate it to "output"
+To add your own colang open example_translations.txt To add your own words use this format "input": "output", Example if you type "input" into the translator, it will translate it to "output"

 ## You can have more than one language, too!
 Just copy and paste the example_translations.txt and replace example with your language